openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Identifier

-A Credential Issuer is identified by an HTTPS URL.
+A Credential Issuer is identified by a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.

 The way the wallet discovers the Credential Issuer's URL is out of scope of this specification.

 ### Credential Issuer Metadata Retrieval  {#credential-issuer-wellknown}